semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 For the last example, Left alignment filled with zeros for integer numbers can cause problems as the 3rd example which returns 12000, rather than 12.

-For more information, refer to this table
+For more information, refer to this table.

 ![sign_format](/blog/assets/post_cont_image/si_format.png)